cdap-guides/cdap-kafka-ingest-guide/README.rst

 We can then deploy the application to a standalone CDAP installation::

+  $ cdap-cli.sh load artifact target/cdap-kafka-ingest-guide-<version>.jar
-  $ cdap-cli.sh deploy app target/cdap-kafka-ingest-guide-<version>.jar
+  $ cdap-cli.sh create app KafkaIngestionApp cdap-kafka-ingest-guide <version> user

 We can then start its components (note the runtime arguments, as described above in `Configuring the KafkaConsumerFlowlet <#configuring-the-kafkaconsumerflowlet>`__)::